JAlcocerT/JAlcocerT/content/blog/selfhost-0925.md

 > Free and open-source music streaming Android client for Subsonic API compatible servers

-With Supported (tested) Subsonic API implementations
+With Supported (tested) Subsonic API implementations: Subsonic, Airsonic-Advanced, Supysonic, Ampache

-Subsonic
-Airsonic-Advanced
-Supysonic
-Ampache

 You also have substreamer app on ios or android (as a client), they also have: https://hub.docker.com/r/ghenry22/substreamer